 So where are they now?

-Harlem's Mount Neboh Baptist Church, Mount Olivet Baptist Church and Baptist Temple Church?
-All former synagogues: Congregation Ansche Chesed, Temple Israel and Congregation Ohab Zedek, respectively.
+Today's houses of worship, including Mount Neboh Baptist Church, Mount Olivet Baptist Church and Baptist Temple Church, are all former synagogues: Congregation Ansche Chesed, Temple Israel and Congregation Ohab Zedek, respectively.